 “Ubrin had, with the aid of his friends, hunted down and killed every tribe of orc on the island.
-Afterwards, he declared that Grey Moor a free island and that no man should ever rule it.
-Grey Moor was to be a free persons island, and none but those who sought to take from others should be turned away from it’s shores.
-Eomier was astounded that one could be so selfless as to give up an island after conquering it almost single handedly.
-While many stories circulated as to why Ubrin had such an acute distaste for monarchies or established governments, none were ever really proven, and no one really thought it that important.
+Afterwards he declared Grey Moor a free island, that no man should ever rule it.
+None but those who sought to take from others should be turned away from its shores.
+Like everyone else, Eomier was astounded that one could be so selfless as to give up an entire island after conquering it almost single handedly.
+While many stories circulated as to why Ubrin had such an acute distaste for monarchies or established governments, none were ever proven, and no one really thought it that important.

-After Ubrin parted ways with his companions, he set up the office of the protector of Grey Moor.
+After Ubrin parted ways with his companions, he constructed the office of the protector of Grey Moor.
 He did little but watch the city of Bayhaven grow around him till his death, save slaying the occasional band of goblins.
-He bore and raised a son, Aaron and instructed him in the way of the sword and the way of the pen.
-After his death his son took over stewardship of the island, keeping to his fathers will that no man should have dominion over another.
-Aaron lived many years, and saw Bayhaven grow from fledgling town, to a city that drew trade ships.
+He sired and raised a son, Aaron, and instructed him in the way of the sword and the way of the pen.
+After his death Aaron took over stewardship of the island, keeping to his fathers will that no man should have dominion over another.
+Aaron lived many years and saw Bayhaven grow from fledgling town to a city that drew trade ships.
 It was during this time that so many races came to settle in Grey Moor.
-While no one knows how long the dwarves have been on the island, it was around this time that there presence was discovered.
-While this seemingly uninhabited island all the while was home to a clan of dwarven stone masters, who were very content to live within their mountain.
-It is also speculated that this is when the monks from Highstone came to the island, though no one really knows, and the monks certainly aren’t forthcoming.
-Little was heard from the dwarves, but Aaron did arrange a reasonable trade of goods and foods (mostly ale, and textiles) from off-island for whatever valuables the dwarves were willing to part with.
+Despite the usual tensions that exist whenever dwarf, human and Halfling live in such close proximity, Greymoor and its (lack of) politics kept these disagreements to a minimum.

-During his time as steward Aaron saw Grey Moor's population grow from a few hundred, to almost 10 thousand, with roughly 4 thousand in Bayhaven alone.
-This did however cost him quite dearly, as he invested much of his own families' fortune.
-Near the end of his otherwise wildly successful and peaceful tenure, he made but one error that would eventually come to engulf the island in a civil war.
-He levied a tax on ships stopping in port, simply for upkeep of the city and the docks themselves.
+During his time as steward Aaron saw Grey Moor's population grow from a few hundred to almost ten thousand, with roughly 4 thousand in Bayhaven alone.
+This did, however, cost him quite dearly.
+He invested much of his families' fortune out of a sense of obligation to his charge as Protector.
+Near the end of his wildly successful and peaceful tenure, he made one error that would eventually engulf the island in civil war: He levied a tax on ships stopping in port, simply for upkeep of the docks themselves.
 While this is customary in all other ports, this was the first time that such a thing had been done on Greymoor.
 Without knowledge or intent, Aaron created a government.
-The office of the protector passed to his son, Reginald.
+The office of the protector passed to his son, Reginald.”

 “Get used to it kid…”

 He turned around to see a man not as old as his voice would make him seem.
-He stood there, scared and out of breath.
+He stood there, frozen, scared and out of breath.

 “You don't even know why they're chasing you, do you?”